zinint/OSCD_Invoke-Obfuscation/OSCD - Issue - Invoke-Obfuscation.md

 ```
 #### Just pick the obfuscation method and the relevant сases you prefer and develop Sigma rule(s) for them.
 When you're done, create a Pull Request to OSCD Sigma branch and specify this issue's number and the case numbers you've solved:
 (*e.g., "Develop Sigma rules for Invoke-Obfuscation #578 Case #1,3"*) <br/> (*e.g., "Develop Sigma rules for Invoke-Obfuscation #578 Case #1-15"*) <br/>
-#### Remember that our main goal is to detect the method itself, not a specific command.
+#### Remember that our main goal here is to detect the obfuscation method itself, not a specific command.
 #### A little tip for your regex development:
 you can copy the results from all cases for one or more obfuscation methods and paste them in [regex101](https://regex101.com/) to find possible similarities while developing a regex (you can save your progress there and even apply a dark theme (: ).